G-Verdi/MnketAnalysis/README.md

  Latest code for the MMN Ketamine study.
 Includes two new codes for DCM analysis (mnket_dcm_gather_parameters and mnket_dcm_stats_report).
 # Members of the project
 Supervisor: Dr. Andreea Diaconescu
-Contributors: Milad Soltanzadeh, Gabrielle Allohverdi, Colleen Charlton
+Contributors: Milad Soltanzadeh, Gabrielle Allohverdi

 This repository contains the code for